rich chigga, the teen meme creator and rapper on pioneering label 88rising

-88rising are shaking up the rules of record label behaviour while bringing Asian culture to new audiences worldwide.
-This week we're getting to know their artists, starting with rising star Brian Imanuel.
+88rising is shaking up record label rules while bringing Asian culture to new audiences worldwide.
+This week we get to know its artists, starting with rising star Brian Imanuel.

 This article originally appeared in The Sounding Off Issue, no. 350, Winter 2017.

 Brian Imanuel was a homeschooled meme-making teen, spending most of his time alone in his bedroom in Jakarta, Indonesia, tweeting to the world.
 Then he dropped the video for "Dat $tick" under the moniker Rich Chigga, and became a bona fide rap star meeting his musical icons and living it up in LA.
 He’s still only 18, though if it weren’t for all the giggles you wouldn’t know it — his voice is deeeeeep.
 Here, we get to know the 88rising star.

 I think it might be the best place on earth, everyone I work with is great, the weather is amazing.
 Every day I walk out of my house and I’m like, "Oh wow. this is where I live now!"
 It’s very surreal.

 I miss it for sure.
 When I’m there I’m seeing all my friends and then nothing else really matters anymore...
 I mean, it does, but it’s just like a different world basically.
 It’s really weird.
 But I love going back and forth.

 Do you have fans stopping you in the street?

 Yeah!
 I’m getting used to it now.
 I know some people don’t like it, but I think it’s nice.

 And you’ve been in that fanboy position, getting to meet the rappers you admire.
 Who’s the person you’ve been most excited to meet?

 Yeah, I’ve met loads of great people, but I’ve still not met Tyler, the Creator or Childish Gambino.